worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 > 2. `make transfer-ownership`
 > 3. Answer `n` to the question about reusing configuration.
 > 4. Provide the relay address when asked.
+> 5. Provide the WorldID identity manager address when asked.
-> 5. Carefully record the relay address.
+> 6. Carefully record the relay address below.
+>
+> **OpenZeppelin Relay Address:**

 At this stage the deployed contract is now installed behind the OpenZeppelin relay contract.
 This means that it is ready for use with the signup sequencer, and hence that identity operations can be